Best Portable Chargers & Power Banks Android Central 2021

 - Upgrade Pick: Goal Zero Sherpa 100 PD Qi

 - Best Tiny Charger: Zendure SuperMini (10,000mAh)

 Best Overall: Anker PowerCore 10000 PD Redux

 Anker's power banks have been some of the most popular in recent years.
-Plus, its 10,000mAh PowerCore PD Redux is just about the perfect battery pack for recharging a single phone during a long day at a theme park, or as a backup battery you can stow away in a small bag.
+Plus, its 10,000mAh PowerCore PD Redux is just about the perfect battery pack for recharging a single phone during a long day at a theme park or as a backup battery that you can stow away in a small bag.
 This is especially true as the Reux fixed the original PowerCore 10000 PD's inconsistencies with trickle-charging smaller devices.

 The Redux is an upgrade in every way except for one.
 The 18W output is shared between the two ports on this model, while on the original, you could charge at 28W output with both ports at their respective top speeds.
 It's a small loss to get more consistent charging for headphones and other small accessories, but if you charge two devices consistently, you might want to keep scrolling for something else.